 Public health focuses on promoting healthy behaviors and protecting the well-being of people and the communities where they live, work, and play.
-While doctors primarily focus on a single individual's condition, public health professionals focus on the overall health of the community and implement programs to equitably ensure all individuals can live long and healthy lives.
+While healthcare providers primarily focus on a single individual's condition, public health professionals focus on the overall health of the community and implement programs to equitably ensure all individuals can live long and healthy lives.

 EQUALITY means each group or individual is given the same resource; however, EQUITY recognizes that each person or group lives with different circumstances and thus requires different amounts of resources to ensure everyone obtains the same outcome.